 offering he hath perfected for ever them that are sanctified” (Heb.
 10:14).

-My wife Jennifer began attending church with me on Sundays.
+My wife began attending church with me on Sundays.
 We were still convicted to keep Saturday holy, but we were experiencing the gospel on Sunday.
-We wondered how the Adventist
+We wondered how the Adventist Church

-Church could have any claim to truth if it couldn’t grasp the gospel.
+could have any claim to truth if it couldn’t grasp the gospel.
 How could we feel the Holy Spirit on Sunday but not on the Sabbath?
-Jennifer finally decided she needed to research
+My wife finally decided she needed to research the

 Christ, by former-Adventist pastor Dale Ratzlaff.
 She cried with joy and relief as the true meaning of the Sabbath became clear.
 Now my life was really falling apart.